Skip to Content

 is killed.

-hty kill is non-destructive.
-The log file is preserved after a kill, so you can still run hty logs or hty replay on the session afterwards.
-Use hty delete when you are done and want to remove the record entirely.
+hty kill is non-destructive by default.
+The log file is preserved after a kill, so hty logs and hty replay still work.
+Use hty kill --delete (or a later hty delete) when you’re done with the recording and want to free the name for reuse.

 Last updated on